The Town I Loved So Well lyrics

 To the town I loved so well.

-For their spirit's been gone but never broken
+For their spirit's been bruised never broken

 On tomorrow and peace once again.